hendriks73/directional_cnns/README.md

 Running this locally only makes sense on a GPU and even then it will take very long.

-To run the training/reporting locally, you need to execute the script [training.py](./directional_cnns/training.py) with the following parameters (example for *key*):
+To run the training/reporting locally, you can execute the script [training.py](./directional_cnns/training.py) or the command line script mentioned below with the following arguments (example for *key*):

     --job-dir=./
     --model-dir=./